carlosonunez/blog.carlosnunez.me/content/post/if-your-business-still-uses-servers-youre-probably-doing-it-wrong.md

 title: "If Your Business Still Uses Servers, You’re (Probably) Doing It Wrong"
 date: "2015-08-04 17:55:43"
 slug: "if-your-business-still-uses-servers-youre-probably-doing-it-wrong"
+description: >-
+  This post makes the case for using public cloud for people that are gung-ho about preserving their bare metal compute.
+keywords:
+  - aws
+  - amazon
+  - google
+  - google-cloud
+  - azure
+  - microsoft
+  - cloud
+  - hardware
 ---

 # **Your servers are useless, and you should sell them.**